cram0s/My-CV-and-personal-experience/README.md

 Graduated with honors from the grant track of the School of Analytics

 ### CASE SCHOOL OF THE FINANCIAL UNIVERSITY
-Graduated with the 'B' diploma form the case school
+Graduated with the 'B' diploma from the case school